Towards a non-archimedean analytic analog of the Bass-Quillen conjecture: K0 -invariance

 \section{\texorpdfstring{$K_0$}{K0}-invariance}

-In this section we assume that $K$ is a complete discretely valued field whose residue field has characteristic zero.
+In this section we assume that $K$ is a complete discretely valued field.
+Then for an affinoid algebra $A/K$ the ring of power bounded elements $A^\circ$ is noetherian, excellent, and of finite Krull dimension, for excellence see~\cite[Sec.~I.9]{Il}.
 Let $\pi\in K^\circ$ be a prime element.
-Then for an affinoid algebra $A/K$ the ring $A^\circ$ is noetherian excellent of finite Krull dimension and a quotient of a regular ring, for excellence see~\cite[Sec.~I.9]{Il}.